Paraga2mp/MergeSort/README.md

 # Merge Sort Application

-This application accepts command line arguments to read and sort employee records from a file and based on the column value it sort the employee records and output to a file.
+A C++ application accepts command line arguments to read and sort employee records from a file and based on the column value it sort the employee records and output to a file.